uday1201/uday1201/README.md

 Hey there 👋

-I am a computer science graduate with over three years of experience in software development.
+I am a computer science graduate with over five years of experience in software development.
 I have a strong skill set in C/C++, Python, JavaScript, and front-end and back-end technologies.
 My expertise extends to machine learning, AR/VR technologies, software testing, and automation.
 My work history includes experiences as a software developer intern, research assistant, machine learning intern, and software engineer at Adobe.
 I have earned an MS in Computer Science and have been recognized for my achievements through various awards and scholarships.
 I am deeply passionate about technology and am eager to continue expanding my skills.

 Want to know more about me?
 [Check out my portfolio.](https://udayy.me/)